microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit-Examples/MotionControllers-GrabMechanics/README.md

 # Expectations for Extending or Adding to the Grab Family
-- To create a new script for this family, you usually want to extend from a Base script of a similar category.
+- To create a new script for this family, you will typically want to extend from a Base[X] script of a similar category.
 For example, for a new type of grabbing script, extend from the BaseGrabbable class and add the special functionality in the new script.
-This way you can ensure that the new grab mechanism will work neatly with the grabbers and other types of scripts that depend on it
+This way you can ensure that the new grab mechanism will work neatly with the grabbers and other classes that depend on it
 - There are several basic events (or Actions) that are fired from existing scripts.
 Some examples include OnGrabStart, OnRelease, OnContact, and OnGrabStateChange) Subscribe to the action to create functionality that is cued at a particular moment.
 - Check to make sure every new item you add works with every other item in the grab family.
-For example, if you add a new type of throwing script, make sure it extends from BaseThrowable, and also works with each type of grabbing script, like Grab via child and GrabFixedJoint
+For example, if you add a new type of throwing script, make sure it extends from BaseThrowable, and also works with each type of grabbing script, such as GrabbableChild and GrabbableFixedJoint

 # Critical Sequence for Grab and UnGrab